+p2372.40

 — BadConf BadAuth —The contents of a confirm frame were incorrect.
-Authentication rejected due to verifier mismatch while processing SAE confirm message
+Authentication rejected due to verifier mismatch while processing SAE confirm message.

 Instruct the editor to modify section ‘12.4.5.6 Processing of a peer’s SAE Confirm message’ as follows